SandaruKasa/blog/content/posts/2025-01-30-many-particle-ballet.md

 So if we look at what could happen during the melting process, we would see a sudden shift in density (see example with the water below).
 This is what happens when we have a first-order phase transition.
-Or, it is rather a definition of one---in the Ehrenfest classification.
+Or, it is rather a definition of one --- in the Ehrenfest classification.

 ![Graph captioned "Density of water (and ice) as a function of temperature.
 Note maximum density of water at 4%C [sic].
 (Data from Pauling 1953